mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

     +   `Allocators`: The fields `bump_pointer`, `large_object`, `malloc`, `immix`, `free_list`, and `markcompact` are now arrays of `Option<T>` instead of `MaybeUninit<T>`.
 -   module `util::copy`
     +   `GCWorkerCopyContext`: The fields `copy`, `immix`, and `immix_hybrid` are now arrays of `Option<T>` instead of `MaybeUninit<T>`.

-If your VM binding mirrors the layout of MMTk's `Mutator` (which embeds allocator structs), you must update the shapes and/or types of these fields.

 ## 0.33.0